Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

-The magnitude and spatial extent of these alignment patterns depend on filament length: longer filaments show stronger tangential alignment, particularly outside the inner region, due to fewer inter-particle interactions, whereas shorter filaments experience stronger interactions that disrupt orientational order (top row of Fig.~\ref{fig:rdf_nematic}).
+\revisedtext{The magnitude and spatial extent of these alignment patterns depend on filament length: longer filaments show stronger tangential alignment, particularly outside the inner region, which can be attributed to their lower effective number of inter-particle contacts at the same filament concentration.
+In contrast, shorter filaments experience more frequent interactions that disrupt orientational order (top row of Fig.~\ref{fig:rdf_nematic}).}

 Evaporation conditions further modulate this behavior.
 In the diffusion-limited regime ($K \approx 0$), strong capillary flows persist into the CCA phase (see Fig.~\ref{fig:RL-RH}), transporting particles toward the contact line and enhancing tangential alignment (see Fig.~\ref{fig:rdf_nematic}).
-In contrast, in the reaction-limited regime ($K = 10$), uniform evaporation suppresses capillary flows and inward contact line motion dominates, resulting in weaker tangential order.
-For short filaments at low concentrations, this difference is negligible due to reduced inter-particle interactions.
+In contrast, in the reaction-limited regime ($K = 10$), uniform evaporation suppresses capillary flows and inward contact line motion dominates, resulting in weaker tangential order. \revisedtext{For short filaments, the difference is negligible at low concentrations, where inter-particle interactions are reduced.}

 The radial density profile $g(r)$ supports these trends.
 For $K=10$, central enrichment and edge depletion are observed: short filaments exhibit a weak coffee-ring peak near $\tilde{r} \approx 0.85$, whereas long filaments remain concentrated near the center and show no distinct coffee-ring peak.
-Under $K \approx 0$, central depletion and edge accumulation occur, yet long filaments still exhibit a comparatively uniform distribution.
+Under $K \approx 0$, central depletion and edge accumulation occur, yet long filaments still exhibit a \revisedtext{more homogeneous distribution.}